vecnas/jiant/README.md

 any errors added to final error alert (shown only if errors present in code).

-ctl+alt+shift+mouse click any element on UI will show nearest bound element, useful to identify UI element fast without looking at html source
+alt+shift+mouse click any element on UI will show nearest bound element, useful to identify UI element fast without looking at html source

+ctl+alt+shift+mouse click any element on UI will show nearest bound element (same as before), plus all attached handlers to it and print this info to console, useful to understand why this button doesn't work - because of missing handler (c+a+s+mouse click) or because of ajax call error (next record in log), or finally - wrong structure of json - compare response arrived with code

 DEV MODE could be turned on by providing 3rd argument to bindUi call or via direct setting jiant.DEV_MODE.
 Note, if you setting it after binding performed - debug click handlers not assigned.